VINCI Airports launches modernisation of Kansai Airport’s Terminal 1

 Nicolas Notebaert, Chief Executive Officer of VINCI Concessions and President of VINCI Airports, declared: “The modernisation of Kansai International Airport will act as a source of growth and enhance the attractiveness of the region.
 As a long-term partner working with the Japanese authorities, VINCI Airports is proud to stand alongside them in this new phase of improvements that will make the airport even more effective, sustainable and innovative.”

-Airport construction and design, Airside operations, Capacity, Emissions, Environment, New technologies, Passenger experience and seamless travel, Passenger volumes, Retail, Sustainable development, Terminal operations, Tourism
+Airport construction and design, Airside operations, Capacity, Emissions, New technologies, Passenger experience and seamless travel, Passenger volumes, Retail, Sustainability, Sustainable development, Terminal operations, Tourism